Debridement (dental): Procedures

 Professional periodontal therapy includes initial debridement, scaling and root planing with specific periodontal instruments.
 These instruments include files, curettes, after fives and mini fives used for mechanical debridement.
 The shank of periodontal instruments can either be rigid, which works better with heavy and tenacious calculus or flexible for fine tuning and light deposit.

-Periodontal files are used to crush larger, tenacious deposits to prepare them for further debridement with a scaler, curette or ultrasonic scalers.
+Periodontal files are used to crush larger, tenacious deposits to prepare them for further debridement with a scaler, curette or ultrasonic scaler.
 They have a series of blades on a base, therefore they are not suitable for root planing and fine scaling.
 Universal curettes are double-ended instruments with paired mirror working ends and a rounded toe.
 These instruments can be used on all surfaces of the tooth including root surfaces in a periodontal pocket.
 Gracey curettes have a stronger, rigid shank and angulated working blades that are area specific.
 They are best for subgingival scaling and root planing because the offset blade allowing for greater adaptation.
 After fives are similar to gracey's except they have an extended shank to allow extension into deeper pockets (>5mm).
 They also have a thinner blade for heavy or tenacious calculus.
 Mini fives are a modification of after fives as their blades are half the length to allow for easier insertion and adaptation into deep pockets, furcations, developmental grooves and line angles.
 They also contribute to a reduction in tissue trauma.
 Ultrasonic scalers move in an elliptical motion and do not have a cutting edge.
-They operate at a frequency of 3,000-8,000 cycles per second and use magnetostrictive or piezo-electric technology, thus helping remove plaque and calculus while reducing operator wrist fatigue.
+They operate at a frequency of 3,000–8,000 cycles per second and use magnetostrictive or piezo-electric technology, thus helping remove plaque and calculus while reducing operator wrist fatigue.